 You don’t have to listen to me.
 I’m not saying it’s impossible there has or ever will be an effective supplements, it’s just that I can’t say for sure and probability goes against it.
 And when there’s real options like topical retinoids which do all that and more, I’ll definitely go for what’s proven.
 I don’t want you to get fooled and certainly don’t want you to throw away your whole routine thinking these pills offer a total solution.

 By all means, take supplements for whatever you like (with proper precaution).
-It may have some effect and it may make you feel better and you can do whatever you like as a big boy or girl.
+It may have some effect and it may make you feel better and you can do whatever you like.

 But those trained more rigorously than you or I in human medicine, who have studied supplements for years seem to agree that they’re over hyped and they under deliver, and consider them an unnecessary and inefficient way to stay healthy, let alone seek out any one result.